chiragjp/quantvoe/README.md

 Common questions or issues will be put here for easy reference.

+### Optimizing runtime and parameters for a given dataset

+### Potential issues with the confounding analysis

 ## Bugs

 Submit any issues, questions, or feature requests to the [Issue Tracker](https://github.com/chiragjp/quantvoe/issues).